Hohmann transfer orbit: Application to interplanetary travel

 However, with any Hohmann transfer, the alignment of the two planets in their orbits is crucial – the destination planet and the spacecraft must arrive at the same point in their respective orbits around the Sun at the same time.
 This requirement for alignment gives rise to the concept of launch windows.

 The term lunar transfer orbit (LTO) is used for the Moon.

 It is possible to apply the formula given above to calculate the Δv in km/s needed to enter a Hohmann transfer orbit to arrive at various destinations from Earth (assuming circular orbits for the planets).
 In this table, the column labeled "Δv to enter Hohmann orbit from Earth's orbit" gives the change from Earth's velocity to the velocity needed to get on a Hohmann ellipse whose other end will be at the desired distance from the Sun.
-The column labeled "v exiting LEO" gives the velocity needed (in a non-rotating frame of reference centered on the earth) when 300 km above the Earth's surface.
-This is obtained by adding to the specific kinetic energy the square of the speed (7.73 km/s) of this low Earth orbit (that is, the depth of Earth's gravity well at this LEO).
-The column "Δv from LEO" is simply the previous speed minus 7.73 km/s.
+The column labeled "LEO height" gives the velocity needed (in a non-rotating frame of reference centered on the earth) when 300 km above the Earth's surface.
+This is obtained by adding to the specific kinetic energy the square of the escape velocity (10.93 km/s) from this height.
+The column "LEO" is simply the previous speed minus the LEO orbital speed of 7.73 km/s.

 Note that in most cases, Δv from LEO is less than the Δv to enter Hohmann orbit from Earth's orbit.

 To get to the Sun, it is actually not necessary to use a Δv of 24 km/s.
 One can use 8.8 km/s to go very far away from the Sun, then use a negligible Δv to bring the angular momentum to zero, and then fall into the Sun.
-This can be considered a sequence of two Hohmann transfers, one up and one down.
+This is also known as a bi-elliptic transfer, which is a sequence of two Hohmann transfers.
 Also, the table does not give the values that would apply when using the Moon for a gravity assist.
 There are also possibilities of using one planet, like Venus which is the easiest to get to, to assist getting to other planets or the Sun.